lianstuder/blj-gitty/README.md

 ![GitHub](https://img.shields.io/badge/OS-Linux%20%2F%20WSL-yellow)

-All features and more information on Gitty are available in the [the docs](https://github.com/lianstuder/gitty/blob/master/doc/README.md).
+All features and more information on Gitty are available in the [the docs](https://github.com/lianstuder/gitty/blob/master/docs/README.md).

-## Dependencies

-Gitty uses a libgit2 wrapper called [cppgit2](https://github.com/p-ranav/cppgit2) and the [ftxui](https://github.com/ArthurSonzogni/FTXUI) TUI library.
-Both libaries are automatically downloaded and linked by CMake.

 ## Build from source

-To build gitty from source, just run the `build.sh` script in the projects root directory or the following commands:

-- `mkdir build`
-- `cd build`
-- `cmake ..`
-- `make`
+Since gitty is written in Crystal, you will need to have the Crystal compiler installed.
+For now, this makes gitty only available on Linux or in a WSL.
+You can learn more on WSL [here]().
+To install Crystal, go to [the Crystal website](https://crystal-lang.org/install) and follow the instructions there.

+If you installed the Crystal compiler, you can run `make build && make install` in the downloaded folder to build and install gitty.
+That's everything you need to do!

 ## License

-This project is licensed under the [GNU LGPLv3](https://github.com/lianstuder/blj-gitty/blob/master/LICENSE)
+This project is licensed under the [GNU GPLv3](https://github.com/lianstuder/gitty/blob/master/LICENSE)